Share This Article

 Okay, people.
 This one doesn’t require much.
-Grab any piece of Ohio State clothing you own (preferably of the pullover variety) and pair it with a clipboard and an old video gaming headset.
-For extra authenticity, you can perfect Coach Meyer’s post “official ruling” eye-roll.
+Grab any black Ohio State gear you own and pair it with a baseball cap and an old video gaming headset.
+Easier than beating Michigan, and we all know how easy that is.

 Goosebumps Book Cover